sbonaretti/Hunter_viz_2020/README.md

-# Hunter_viz_2020
+# John Hunter - Excellence in Plotting Context 2020

-John Hunter Excellence in plotting context
+To be finished on June 2